Tam Nsaliwa: AEK Athens

 AEK would go on to write on its website "AEk FC would like to thank Tamandani Nsaliwa for his services to the club and wish him the best of luck in his future career."

 Spain

-After a rather mediocre loan spell in Norway, Nsaliwa was said to have signed for Spanish football side Real Betis.
+After a rather mediocre loan spell in Norway, Nsaliwa was said to have signed for Spanish side Real Betis.

 With the public backing of current Vice President of RCD Mallorca, former Betis coach and a former coach of Nsaliwa at AEK, Lorenzo Serra Ferrer.
 Although it is not well known what happened in the time Nsaliwa was in Seville to finish the agreement, according to the official website of Real Betis, it was stated that "Nsaliwa will not play in the club because there was no economic agreement between both parties."
 After this, the player decided to sue the club for the amount he claimed was the agreed contractual sum of €900,000.

 After six months of being without a club, in January 2011 he went on to sign for SD Ponferradina in the Spanish Second Division.